We LOVE ice cream at our house and Ben & Jerry’s Cherry Garcia is one of our favorites.

 - 1 1/2 cup 2% milk**

-- Using two separate small bowls, place the shaved chocolate flakes in one and the cherries in the other.
+- Using two separate small bowls, place the shaved or chopped chocolate in one and the cherries in the other.
 Cover the bowls and place in the refrigerator.

 - In a mixing bowl, whisk the eggs for 1 to 2 minutes, or until light and fluffy.
 Whisk in the sugar, a little at a time, and continue to mix about 1 minute more, or until completely blended.
 Whisk in the cream and milk and stir well to blend.